steeelydan/maya22-web-control/README.md

 # ESI Maya 22 Web Control

+> :warning: This repository is not actively maintained.
+I don't own the interface anymore, I wrote this software for a friend whom I gave the Maya.
+If you're interested in using it, please fork it.

 Simple, browser-based GUI to control the ancient ESI Maya 22 USB audio interface on Linux.

 ![Screenshot](docs/screenshot.png)